 It’s conference time, and you’re ready to go.
 Time to cruise around booths and pack your pipeline with hot new leads.
 But what do you bring?
 A box of branded tchotchkes and a single rehearsed-to-death pitch?
 Sure, everyone likes a hoodie or a nice notebook, but they won’t turn prospects into genuine leads.
+Then, how to generate leads at events?
 You need an actual strategy.

 If you plan in advance and have genuine insight into what your prospects want and need, your efforts on the ground will be much more fruitful.
 Here’s how to do it.

 You’re already engaging your buyers online, right?
 If you follow what they follow, new events and conferences are sure to pop up.
 Many events will have their own Facebook pages with an available list of attendees, so if you see ones your prospects are attending, you know where to go.

 Next, do some digging.
 Sift through the complete list of attendees and the companies they work for, and see if any of your major accounts are going to be present.
 In the days leading up to the conference, do some social listening to see if you can glean some insight into each individual’s major pain points and current business needs.